strawberry-graphql/strawberry/docs/types/schema-configurations.md

 ### info_class

-By default Strawberry will create an object of type `strawberry.types.Info` when the user defines `info: Info` as a parameter to a type or query.
-You can change this behaviour by setting `info_class` to a subclass of `strawberry.types.Info`.
+By default Strawberry will create an object of type `strawberry.Info` when the user defines `info: Info` as a parameter to a type or query.
+You can change this behaviour by setting `info_class` to a subclass of `strawberry.Info`.

 This can be useful when you want to create a simpler interface for info- or context-based properties, or if you wanted to attach additional properties to